EXPERIENCE THE OLD WOODEN TOWN AND ARCTIC ARCHIPELAGO

 To prevent disturbance of nesting birds, landing is prohibited on the key bird islets and islands.
 Landing ban on the following islands from 15 April to 15 July: Saapaskari, Kakkonen, Selkämatala, Kallanriutta, Rääpäkänriutta, Vesimatala, Isokivi, Kurikka, Kusiini, Kanttikivet.
 Landing ban on Rääpäkkä from 1 May to 20 July.
 Landing ban on Jyry from 1 May to 15 July.

-Category: Nature attractions, Whole family, We recommend, Activities, Attractions
+Category: Nature attractions, Whole family, We recommend, Guides, Activities, Attractions

 Experience the Raahe archipelago and its historical landmarks – daymarks (lightless lighthouses)